UbiquityDotNET/Ubiquity.NET.Versioning/src/Ubiquity.NET.Versioning/PackageReadMe.md

 > [NOT SUPPORTED] and implementation simplicity)

 ------
-<sup><a id="footnote_1">1</a></sup> `SemVer` does NOT support `IComparable<T>` as the spec is
+<sup><a id="footnote_1">1</a></sup> `SemVer` contains constructors accepting an
-not explicit on case sensitive comparison of AlphaNumeric Identifiers.
+`AlhpanumericOrdering` enumeration to identify the ordering expected for a given instance.
 Unfortunately, major repositories using SemVer have chosen to use different comparisons.
-Thus, a consumer is required to know a-priori if the version is compared insensitive or not. `IComparer<SemVer>` instances are available for both cases via the static class `SemVerComparer`.
+Thus, a consumer is required to specify if the version is compared insensitive or not.